Correcting scale distortion in RNA sequencing data

 Abstract

 RNA sequencing (RNA-seq) is the conventional genome-scale approach used to capture the expression levels of all detectable genes in a biological sample.
-This is now regularly used in the clinical diagnostic space for cancer patients.
-While the information gained is intended to impact treatment decisions, numerous technical and quality issues remain.
-This includes inaccuracies in the dissemination of gene-gene relationships.
-For such reasons, clinical decisions are still mostly driven by DNA biomarkers, such as gene mutations or fusions.
-In this study, we aimed to correct for systemic bias based on RNA-sequencing platforms in order to improve our understanding of the gene-gene relationships.
-To do so, we examined standard pre-processed RNA-seq datasets obtained from three studies conducted by two consortium efforts including The Cancer Genome Atlas (TCGA) and Stand Up 2 Cancer (SU2C).
-We particularly examined the TCGA Bladder Cancer (n = 408) and Prostate Cancer (n = 498) studies as well as the SU2C Prostate Cancer study (n = 208).
-Using various statistical tests, in all datasets we detected expression-level dependent biases that differ from sample to sample.
-Using simulations, we show that these biases corrupt gene-gene correlation estimations and t-tests between subpopulations.
+This is now regularly used for population-based studies designed to identify genetic determinants of various diseases.
+Naturally, the accuracy of these tests should be verified and improved if possible.
+In this study, we aimed to detect and correct for expression level-dependent errors which are not corrected by conventional normalization techniques.
+We examined several RNA-seq datasets from the Cancer Genome Atlas (TCGA), Stand Up 2 Cancer (SU2C), and GTEx databases with various types of preprocessing.
+By applying local averaging, we found expression-level dependent biases that differ from sample to sample in all datasets studied.
+Using simulations, we show that these biases corrupt gene-gene correlation estimations and t tests between subpopulations.
 To mitigate these biases, we introduce two different nonlinear transforms based on statistical considerations that correct these observed biases.
-We demonstrate that that these transforms effectively remove the observed per-sample biases, reduce sample-to-sample variance, and improve the characteristics of gene-gene correlation distributions.
-Using a novel simulation methodology that creates controlled diffferences between subpopulations, we show that these transforms reduce variability and slightly increase sensitivity of two population tests.
+We demonstrate that these transforms effectively remove the observed per-sample biases, reduce sample-to-sample variance, and improve the characteristics of gene-gene correlation distributions.
+Using a novel simulation methodology that creates controlled differences between subpopulations, we show that these transforms reduce variability and increase sensitivity of two population tests.
+The improvements in sensitivity and specificity were of the order of 3-5% in most instances after the data was corrected for bias.
 Altogether, these results improve our capacity to understand gene-gene relationships, and may lead to novel ways to utilize the information derived from clinical tests.

 Article activity feed